 An Alaska Native Tlingit tribal member, Kate Nelson is an award-winning writer and editor based in Minneapolis.
 She is the editor-in-chief of Artful Living, a top independent boutique lifestyle magazine.
 A proven leader and visionary in consumer publishing with 15+ years of experience, she is one of few Native American chief magazine editors across the country and one of the youngest female chief editors in the Twin Cities market.
-She is also a member of the Native American Journalists Association and an advisor for the magazine Calling All Horse Girls.
+She is also a James Beard Foundation Media Award nominee, a Native American Journalists Association member, and an advisor for the magazine Calling All Horse Girls.

 AWARDS + ACCOLADES